timdev-ger/anticheat/README.md

 ## 👥 Contributors

 A big thank you to everyone involved in the development of **TD-Anticheat**.
-If you'd like to be part of the project, check out our [contribution guidelines]([https://github.com/your-repository/CONTRIBUTING.md](https://discord.gg/tqm9fVfAcF)).
+If you'd like to be part of the project, check out our [discord]([https://discord.gg/tqm9fVfAcF]).

 ---